g-gar/sleepr/README.md

-# sleepr
+# Sleepr

-Makes easier to sleep by monitoring your constants with wewarables like smart bands.
+Makes easier to sleep by monitoring your constants with wewarables like smart bands and playing music from filesystem or from YouTube playlists.

 ## Currently supported smart bands
   * Mi Smart Band 4

+## Currently supported music sources
+  * YouTube